mmccaskill/movie-trailer/README.md

 # Movie Trailer
-A Movie Trailer Website where users can see my favorite movies and watch the trailers.
+This website shows 6 of my favorite movies.
+Hover and click over each poster for a preview.

 # Quick Start
-Download the code
+Download the files
-Extract compressed file
-Open terminal and cd to the extracted folder
+Extract files from zip folder
-Run the application, python entertainment_center.py This will open up a page in your web browser
+Run the application, python entertainment_center.py This will open the web browser

 # What's included

 **entertainment_center.py**- The main entry to the program.
 Builds the movie list and calls the method to generate the web page.

-**fresh_tomatoes.py** - The provided web page generator.
-It takes in a list of movies and builds the HTML and opens up your default browser to display the generated HTML page.
+**fresh_tomatoes.py** - It takes in a list of movies and builds the HTML and opens up your default browser to display the generated HTML page.

-**media.py** - Contains the class that provides the data structure to hold movie information.
+**media.py** - The class for the movie data and information.

-A fourth file, fresh_tomatoes.html, will be generated when you run the program as described above.
-This file is the actual web page you would see in your browser.
+A fresh_tomatoes.html file is automatically generated that represents the web browser.

 # Creator
 Mark McCaskill